 Next, there’s noise reduction.
 Go to Filter > Noise > Reduce Noise and adjust sliders to remove noise and preserve details.
 Photopea writes that it works fast even with large photos, and I can confirm.
 I tested it with a few photos, both in .NEF and .jpeg format, and it performed fast and well.

 Photopea has also added new text parameters.
 You can add various styles to the same text layer, and you can play with the feature here.
 You can now also stroke any vector shape with the Brush tool, draw vector arrows with the Line tool, and match colors between two images.
-Last but not least, many bugs have been fixed in the latest Photopea update.
+Last but not least, Photopea fixed many bugs in the latest update.

 I’ve probably already mentioned that I use Photopea for edits on the go.
 I use it when working from someone else’s computer or even from my laptop, as I only use Adobe’s editors on my desktop.
 It’s a pretty good editor, especially for my needs.
 But it could be a good solution even for more complex edits.
 If you’d like to try it out, you’ll find some tutorials here, and you can join Reddit community, too.